 Access to high-quality pre-K significantly improves children’s language, literacy, math, and social/emotional skills.
-However, Pennsylvania has been losing ground on the accessibility of pre-K compared to other states with relatively low percentages of three- year-olds and four-year-olds in our state attending pre-K.
+However, Pennsylvania has been losing ground on pre-K accessibility compared to other states with relatively low percentages of three-year-olds and four-year-olds in our state attending pre-K.

 Ninety percent of brain development in children takes place by the age of five.
 This makes early childhood education especially critical in a child’s mental, physical, and emotional development.